learn-with-aws/terraform/README.md

 # Terraform Interview Questions

+##  terraform init: Initializes remote backends; downloads providers and remote modules defined in your configuration.

+    terraform init -upgrade: used to upgrade the existing downloaded providers. terraform plan: generates the execution plan for the infrastructure creation or updation. terraform apply: creates or updates the infrastructure after requesting confirmation from user. terraform apply –auto-approve: creates or updates the infrastructure; user approval stage is skipped. terraform destroy: deletes the infrastructure after requesting confirmation from user. terraform destroy –auto-approve: deletes the infrastructure; user approval stage is skipped. terraform fmt: scans the current directory for configuration files and formats them according to the HCP canonical style and format. terraform fmt –recursive: scans the current directory as well as the sub directories for configuration files and formats them according to the HCP canonical style and format. terraform show: provides a human-readable output from a state or plan file.

 ## What is a null resource in Terraform?

 A terraform null resource is a configuration that runs like a standard terraform resource block but does not create any resources.
 This may sound like a strange and useless resource, but it can be useful in various situations to work around limitations in Terraform.